 This article mentions the major difference between prop roots and stilt roots.
 This is an important topic for class 11, and this article would help students in gaining an understanding of the given topic.

-2. What are the primary functions of prop roots and stilt roots?
+2. What are prop roots in plants?